Remembering Maia Leonardo, our Board Co-Chair

 Remembering Maia Leonardo

 Maia gave us so much, and we are in deep grief as an organization made up of trans people who knew, loved, and appreciated Maia.
-None of us are strangers to the weight of loss and grief because of the structural violence we deal with on a daily basis.
-Many of us who devote ourselves to this work do so because we too, struggle deeply with the innumerable pains of living in a transphobic world.
-Maia understood all of these struggles, and created a life of activism in service of making sure trans people have the support we need and deserve.
-We vow to continue to carry Maia’s legacy forth by continuing to support trans people while working to create a better world for all.
+None of us are strangers to the weight of loss and grief because of the structural violence we deal with daily.
+Many of us who devote ourselves to this work do so because we, too, struggle deeply with the innumerable pains of living in a transphobic world.
+Maia understood all of these struggles and created a life of activism to ensure trans people have the support we need and deserve.
+We vow to continue to carry Maia’s legacy forward by continuing to support trans people while working to create a better world for all.

-As we hold space for our Board, staff, and volunteers to grieve and remember Maia, we are also reflecting on the tangible ways our organization can support those who offer their labor to this work.
+As we hold space for our Board, staff, and volunteers to grieve and remember Maia, we also reflect on the tangible ways our organization can support those who offer their labor to this work.

 Recent